The Grumpiest Fish in the sea

 I’m often asked how I choose the animals I write about.
 I choose different animals for different books for all sorts of different reasons, but let’s talk about how I chose the creatures in my Strangest Thing in the Sea.
 It’s a book about weird sea creatures, and if you know anything about sea creatures, you know they can be really, absolutely the weirdest.
 There were SO MANY I wanted to include, but I could only choose thirteen.

 I had my favourites on a “definitely include” list.
-Then I tried to pick one animal from the various ocean zones (open ocean, coral reef, swampy, estuary, deep sea, etc.) and from the various animal groups (crustaceans, glowing in the dark creatures, squidy-thing, biggest, smallest, etc), which meant that every creature I did include had many direct competitors.
-Which was the weirdest crustacean?
-The oddest creature that glowed in the dark?
+Then I tried to pick one animal from the various ocean zones (open ocean, coral reef, swampy, estuary, deep sea, etc.) and one from the various animal groups (crustaceans, glowing in the dark creatures, squidy-thing, biggest, smallest, etc), which meant that every creature I did include had many direct competitors.
+Which was the weirdest deep-sea creature?
+The oddest thing that glowed in the dark?
 So much weirdness to chose from.

-Red-lipped batfish usually live in shallow waters and are very atypical swimmers.
-They “walk” along the floor trying to attract a mate with their pouty red lips and hoping to catch dinner with their hairy nose.
+They usually live in shallow waters and are very odd swimmers, mostly because of their very odd bodies.
+They have “legs” which they use to “walk” along the floor trying to attract a mate with their pouty red lips and hoping to catch dinner with their hairy nose.

 FACT CHECK: Fish don’t have hair.
 The hairy bits are thread-like bits of skin, sort of like skin tags.
 And that isn’t a nose.
 Its a fleshy lump called an illicum that apparently sends out attractive chemicals to lure tasty little fishes.